rh-mobb/aro-workshop-content/aro-content/200-ops/day2/observability.md

         oc -n custom-logging rollout restart deployment grafana-deployment
         ```

-1. Deploy Helm Chart to enable Cluster Log forwarding to Azure
+1. Next, let's use another helm chart to deploy forward logs to Azure Files.
+To do so, run the following command:

     ```bash
     helm upgrade -n custom-logging aro-clf-blob \